Maintaining a profitable affiliate program requires being able to decipher what is ROAS, before being able to grow top-line revenue.

 - Campaign 6: Revenue: $12,000, Cost: $4,000, ROAS: 3

 From the examples above, the return on ad spend is highest for campaign 4 and lowest for campaign 5.
-It is worth comparing the range of campaigns on messaging, position of placement, size of an affiliate audience, time of day and see how they compare.
+It is worth comparing the range of campaigns on messaging, the position of placement, size of an affiliate audience, time of day and see how they compare.

-Collecting data associated with each campaign also gives you a sense of how effective they each are at converting.
+Collecting data associated with each campaign also gives businesses a sense of how effective each is at converting.
 Some campaigns, for instance, might attract a high number of clicks, but comparatively few sales or leads.